General Funding Topics

 Can I copy and paste information into the online application?

-Are there word limits on my responses to application questions?
+Are there character limits on my responses to application questions?

 Yes.
-Word limits are enforced on all questions.
-The application will count words for you as you enter text (note the tally at the bottom of the text field), but it will not stop you from entering more than the word limit.
-When you reach the final submission stage the system will not accept your application until you reduce the size of any answers that exceed a required limit.
+Character limits are enforced on all questions.
+The application will count characters for you as you enter text (note the tally at the bottom of the text field), but it will not stop you from entering more than the word limit.
+When you reach the final submission stage, the system will not accept your application until you reduce the size of any answers that exceed a required limit.

 Can I upload additional supplemental materials apart from the required attachments?

-Yes.
-We appreciate that you may have additional materials that you wish to share with us.
+No. We appreciate that you may have additional materials that you wish to share with us and suggest materials not requested on the application be mailed to PFB.

 Will site visits be conducted before or after I apply?